 Nancy Davis Biography

 Also in 1993, Nancy created the Race to Erase MS event – an intimate ski getaway weekend in Aspen, Colorado – that pulled in over $1.3 million for the Foundation.
 Since its inception, the Race to Erase MS has grown into a spectacular celebrity gala benefit held annually.
-Over the years she has gained the support of many key individuals in the fashion and entertainment worlds, including Tommy Hilfiger who has been a major sponsor since 1997 and who has a sister living with MS. The annual Race to Erase MS event has raised over $30 million for multiple sclerosis research to date.
+Over the years she has gained the support of many key individuals in the fashion and entertainment worlds, including Tommy Hilfiger who has a sister living with MS. The annual Race to Erase MS event has raised over $35 million for multiple sclerosis research.

-The Nancy Davis Center Without Walls program has succeeded tremendously as a result of it’s constant exchange of information and collaboration.
-Several new and exciting scientific achievements in the past year have continued to fuel the Center Without Walls program and it’s commitment to find a cure for multiple sclerosis.
+The Center Without Walls program has succeeded tremendously as a result of its constant exchange of information and collaboration.
+Several new and exciting scientific achievements in the past year have continued to fuel the Center Without Walls program and its commitment to find a cure for multiple sclerosis.

 Every year the Race to Erase MS event has a different musical theme to keep it exciting and fresh.
 The year of 9/11 “Peace and Love to Erase MS” was chosen as the poignant theme of the event.
 As a thank you gift to generous sponsors and entertainers, Nancy decided to take the peace and love symbol created for the event and turn it into a symbolic jewelry piece.
 The sentiment of the heart embedded with the peace sign became the launch of a very successful jewelry line now known as “Peace and Love Jewelry by Nancy Davis”.
 Most of the pieces in the collection subtlety have good luck messages designed within them.
 Several pieces have also been created by Nancy Davis exclusively for QVC and sold on air to educate the public about multiple sclerosis and help raise additional funds for research.